abduulrahmankhalid/Bondora-Financial-Risk-Prediction/README.md

 - Finally after preprcoessing and cleaning the data we can continue with EDA.

+- **You Can refert to these steps in the [Preprocessing Notebook](https://github.com/abduulrahmankhalid/Bondora-Financial-Risk-Prediction/blob/main/Bondora_Complete_Preprocessing.ipynb)**

 # **Exploratory Data Analysis**
 - First of all we need to perform data cleaning and fill all the null values , we seperated the categorical features and filled the null values in it with the Mode, and for the Numerical Features we fill it with the Mean. and dropped unwanted strings columns.